ziul-bio/bash_Unix_Conda/3-bash_Unix_commands.md

     o : any other user (others);
     a : all user of the system (all).

-If none is passes to the command, the system will use all as default.
+If none is passed to the command, the system will uses all as default.

 ### Operators

 With the command chmod, has to be used with a operator, to specify the kind of permission which will be given.

-    * : Grants the permission.
+    + : Grants the permission.
 The permission is added to the existing permissions;
     – : remove permissions specified;
     = : Set a permission and remove others.